openstack/openstacksdk/doc/source/network-config.rst

 be an RFC1918 address.
 In either case, it's provides IPs to servers that things not on the cloud can use.
 This value defaults to `false`, which indicates only servers on the same network can talk to it.

+`routes_ipv4_externally` and `routes_ipv6_externally` are boolean fields to help handle `routes_externally` in the case where a network has a split stack with different values for IPv4 and IPv6.
+Either entry, if not given, defaults to the value of `routes_externally`.

 `default_interface` is a boolean field that indicates that the network is the one that programs should use.
 It defaults to false.
 An example of needing to